kitschmaster/rubyongo/README.md

 ## Deployment system commands

 The folder `sys` contains Ansible playbooks and bash scripts to allow setting up domains and deploy to them.

+By default using the sys cli command `rog init` the content folder is set up as a separate git repo.
+This way you get full separation between your code and your content.

 TODO